FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_protocols.md

 ---

 (sweeping-using-a-for-loop-step)=
-## 3. Sweeping using a `For loop` step
+## 3. How to create a Sweep using the `For Loop` step
+A _sweep_ is a type of measurement where a single channel is changed from one value to another in a number of steps.
+For each step an arbitrary number of other channels is read and actions are performed.
+A typical measurement of this type is the _temperature sweep_ where a number of different temperatures are set and for each temperature e. g. the current is measured.

-Start by creating a new Protocol by clicking the large ➕ symbol next to `Measurement Protocols`in the main window.
+To start, create a new Protocol by clicking the large ➕ symbol next to `Measurement Protocols` in the main window.
 ### 3.1.
 Create Steps
 Create a `For Loop ` step as the first step in the sequence.\
 ![img_27.png](images/img_27.png)

-Right-click the `For loop`step and click `Add Into` to add a `Set Channel` step into the for-loop.
-Steps within a for-loop are executed for each iteration of the loop.\
+Right-click the `For loop` step and click `Add Into` to add a `Set Channel` step into the `For loop`.
+Steps within a `For loop` are executed for each iteration of the loop.\
 ![img_28.png](images/img_28.png)

-Then also add a `Read Channel` step by right-clicking the `Set Channels` step and using _Insert Below_.\
+Then also add a `Read Channel` step by right-clicking the `Set Channels` step and using `Insert Below`.\
 ![img_29.png](images/img_29.png)

 ### 3.2.
 Create Variables